hang-kim-stat/Bayesian-Meta/README.md

 ## 📁 **code** directory

-The directory has the codes for two simulation studies in Section 4 of the main text and our I-WIP meta-analysis study in Section 5.
+The directory has R codes for two simulation studies in Section 4 of the main text and our I-WIP meta-analysis study in Section 5.

-Each simulation study folder contains codes for four methods:
+Each **simulation study** folder contains codes for four methods:
-- **`Simulation1/`** – Contains files for simulation studies in **Section 4.1**
+- `1_Benchmark.R`: dd
 - **`Simulation2/`** – Contains files for simulation studies in **Section 4.2**
+- `1_Benchmark.R`: dd
 -

-This README file introduces the structure of the repository.

 [Click Here](https://example.com)